Watch this interview with Jenny Konkin, President and Co-Founder, to hear the story and history behind Whole Way House.

 Mario & Mina Angelicola (aka “The Nonna”)

-Whole Way House currently serves the residents of The Avalon Hotel.
+Whole Way House began its journey serving the residents of The Avalon Hotel.
 It was purchased by Mario & Mina Angelicola (Jenny & Josh’s grandparents) in the late 1970’s.
 It was turned into an SRO (single room occupancy) in the late 1990’s and houses approximately 85 low-income tenants today.

 Ron & Tina Konkin (Jenny & Josh’s parents) managed the building after Mario passed away.
 They undertook a massive renovation, upgrading the building to improve the quality of life for the tenants to really be able to feel at home.

 The Konkin Family (2013)

 Josh & Jenny began managing the Avalon in 2010 and founded Whole Way House in March of 2013 in hopes of carrying on their family’s legacy and as a response to the need for relationship and human connection among the tenants, many of whom struggle with addiction or mental health issues.